- What are flyweight executors?

 - Jenkins LTS

-Every Pipeline script itself runs on the master using a flyweight executor (i.e. Java thread).
+Every Pipeline script itself runs on the controller using a flyweight executor (i.e. Java thread).
 Pipeline steps such as

 bat will execute on a heavyweight executor when enclosed in a